 - the collection, as appropriate, of other charges;

 - the application of commercial policy measures and prohibitions and restrictions insofar as they do not have to be applied at an earlier stage; and

-- completion of the other formalities set out relating to the import of the goods.
+- the completion of other prescribed formalities relating to importing the goods.

-Goods may be placed under any of the following special procedures:
+Goods may be placed in any of the following special procedures: